Sancho049/assignment2adsSanat/README.md

 Methods:

-add(E item): Adds an element to the end of the list. set(int index, E item): Sets the element at the specified index. add(int index, E item): Adds an element at the specified index. addFirst(E item): Adds an element to the beginning of the list. addLast(E item): Adds an element to the end of the list. get(int index): Returns the element at the specified index. getFirst(): Returns the first element of the list. getLast(): Returns the last element of the list.
+add(T item): Adds an element to the end of the list. set(int index, T item): Sets the element at the specified index. add(int index, T item): Adds an element at the specified index. addFirst(T item): Adds an element to the beginning of the list. addLast(T item): Adds an element to the end of the list. get(int index): Returns the element at the specified index. getFirst(): Returns the first element of the list. getLast(): Returns the last element of the list.